sanctuarycomputer/style/README.md

 At Sanctuary Computer, we are constantly striving to find new ways to write scalable and maintainable CSS.
 Unfortunately, writing semantic class names that radiate purpose and intent can be challenging.
 In addition, the process of coming up with new class names for components can lead to naming conflicts, dead CSS, and overall a bloated codebase.
 So, instead of writing monolithic chunks of CSS, we prefer to write small, unique, immutable utility classes that can be used to form larger components.
 This also helps our team build robust design systems with our code.
 It's the Functional Programmer's approach to styling!

+---

 <br>

-##  Composability over semantics.
+##  CSS Composability Style

 It is important to write verbose HTML over verbose CSS.
 Think of your CSS like little Lego bricks, rather than complex, hard-to-find identities.
 As of recent, we adopted the utility-first CSS framework [Tailwind](https://tailwindcss.com/) to help us compose and scafold our style classes in a functional way.
 Tailwind is packed with classes like `flex`, `mt-4`, `overflow-hidden`, `items-center` and `bg-white`.
 These utility classes can be used to build any design directly in our mark up.
-Let's compare two examples of using tailwind to writing pure semantic css:
+Let's compare two  approaches to writing CSS: **The Functional Way: Tailwind** and **Pure Semantic CSS**

 <br>